CVE-2006-4578

 01 // Technical Summary

-The Address Book 1.04e suffers from a critical vulnerability where the export.php script exposes user credentials, including hashed passwords, in a publicly accessible file.
-This allows attackers to easily obtain sensitive information, leading to account compromise and potential system takeover.
-Exploitation is straightforward, requiring only a crafted request to retrieve the compromised database dump.
+The Address Book 1.04e suffers from a critical vulnerability where the export.php script exposes sensitive user credentials, including usernames and password hashes, in a publicly accessible file.
+This allows attackers to easily compromise user accounts and potentially gain complete control of the application and the underlying server.
+This vulnerability presents a high risk of data breach and system compromise.

 02 // Vulnerability Mechanism

-Step 1: Access the Vulnerable Script: The attacker identifies the location of export.php on the target server, typically by browsing the application's directory structure or through reconnaissance.
+Step 1: Access the Vulnerable Script: The attacker identifies the export.php script, typically by browsing to its location on the web server (e.g., http://example.com/addressbook/export.php).

 03 // Deep Technical Analysis